run-llama/llamacloud-demo/README.md

 1. Follow the instructions in the section below for setting up the Jupyter Environment.
 1. Go to [https://cloud.llamaindex.ai/](https://cloud.llamaindex.ai/) and create an account using one of the authentication providers.
 1. Once logged in, go to [the API Key page](https://cloud.llamaindex.ai/api-key) and create an API key.
 Copy that generated API key to your clipboard.
+1. Go back to LlamaCloud.
+Create a project and initialize a new index by specifying the data source, data sink, embedding, and optionally transformation parameters.
-1. Open one of the Jupyter notebooks in this repo (`demo.ipynb` or `demo_sec.ipynb`) and paste the API key into the first cell block that reads `os.environ["PLATFORM_API_KEY"] = "..."`
+1. Open one of the Jupyter notebooks in this repo (e.g. `examples/getting_started.ipynb`) and paste the API key into the first cell block that reads `os.environ["PLATFORM_API_KEY"] = "..."`
-1. Execute the cells in the notebook until you get to the cell that registers the pipeline with LlamaCloud
-    * e.g. `pg_pipeline_id = pg_pipeline.register()`
+1. Copy the `index_name` and `project_name` from the deployed index into the `LlamaCloudIndex` initialization in the notebook.

 That should get you started!
-From there you can go to the playground section of [the LlamaCloud website](https://cloud.llamaindex.ai/) and start experimenting with your pipeline.
+You should now be able to create an e2e pipeline with a LlamaCloud pipeline as the backend.

+### Evals

+If you're interested in running/viewing evals, you have the following options from clicking on the "Evals" tab:
+- **Cloud Eval Runs**: Easily run evals on a deployed index on the cloud.
+Click New Cloud Run, fill out the index/prompt/required info, and add your own questions to run.
+- **Local Eval Runs**: Take full advantage of the flexible open-source evaluation modules, and upload results to the "Local Eval Runs" tab as a report card.
+See `examples/batch_eval.ipynb` as an example.

-### Setting up the Jupyter Environment
+## Setting up the Jupyter Environment
 Here's some commands for installing the Python dependencies & running Jupyter.
 ```bash
 python3 -m venv .venv